current Campus projects

 Jewett Regional Science Education Center

 When students begin classes in fall 2019, they will be the first of many to study in the new Northern State University Regional Science Education Center, which will advance educational and research opportunities for the university and the entire region.

-Plans call for the center to be built at the corner of South State Street and Twelfth Avenue Southeast, serving as a gateway to campus.
-Construction will begin in spring 2018 on the west side of South State Street between Jerde Hall and the Johnson Fine Arts Center.
-That land is now the football practice field.
+Center construction began in spring 2018 at the corner of South State Street and Twelfth Avenue Southeast, which serves as a gateway to campus.
+The site, on the west side of South State Street between the former Jerde Hall and Johnson Fine Arts Center, previously was the football practice field.

 Great Plains East and Great Plains West

-Two residence halls – one located south of the Mewaldt-Jensen Building and the other at the site of the former Lindberg Hall – are scheduled to be completed by July 2018.
+Two residence halls – one located south of the Mewaldt-Jensen Building and the other at the site of the former Lindberg Hall – are nearly complete.
 One hall will provide a pod-style design, with eight to 10 traditional double rooms situated around a common living space and community bathroom.
 The other hall will be designed with a series of semi-suites and suites offering both double and single rooms.

 Athletic and Recreation Fields